Winter may be the official holiday season, but that doesn’t mean that everything your family does has to be high-priced and overly festive.

 Building a snowman is a classic winter activity and is a must for any winter bucket list.
 Rolling big balls of snow across the yard is fun and can be a great activity for the whole family to enjoy.
 This is great for old, outgrown or worn-out hats and winter gear.
 Toss them into a tote to keep by the door for when the kids head out to play.

 Another classic winter activity is sledding!
 Grab a sled and go find a hill with the kids.
 This fun and simple activity are great for getting kids outside having fun and a definite must on your bucket list.

 Go Ice Skating

 Ice skating is a bit more expensive than the other activities, but if you have a cheap rink near you, then you can rent skates and take the kids on a fun adventure in the rink.
-This is an easy new activity for kids that are used to rollerblading.
-Or, if it is really icy out, you can simply let the kids glide around on the ice found on sidewalks for a fun activity.
+This is an easy new activity for kids who are used to rollerblading.
+Or, if it is really icy out, you can let the kids glide around on the ice found on sidewalks for a fun activity.

 Have a Snowball Fight

 Snowball fights are one of my favorite memories as a kid.
-Gather the kids up and their friends in the neighborhood and set up piles of snowballs around the yard to make it easy to dive right in.
+Gather the kids and their friends in the neighborhood and set up piles of snowballs around the yard to make it easy to dive right in.